Ignatij3/Drawing/README.md

 ### Controls
 ```
+Ctrl+S --> Save a picture in your "Downloads" folder, you will have to write filename in the console
-Ctrl+S --> Save file (file is saved on server as well, if it is running and connected to client)
+(file is automatically saved on server as well, if it is running and connected to client)
 Esc --> Close the program
 ```
 If you press on any shape you will have to enter it's size in the console.